Captain Magal: Plot

 Finally, Kavitha and Kalyan manage to manually deactivate the automated missile system, ensuring the Prime Minister's function proceeds successfully.

 Production

 According to Selvaraj, who wrote the film's story, the title was named after The Captain's Daughter, a novel by the Russian novelist Alexander Pushkin.
 The film was partly shot at Ooty.
 The sets of windmill and farmhouse were built there.
 Although B. Kannan shot the film, his assistant Ilavarasu and Balu Devan were credited as the film's cinematographers.

 Soundtrack

 The music was composed by Hamsalekha and lyrics were written by Vairamuthu.
 The song "Endha Pennilum Illadha" attained popularity.
+The song "Yarumillai" is based on "Prema Baraha" from Prathap (1990), which was also composed by Hamsalekha.